diosDeNada/portpholio/README.md

 # Hola :sunglasses:

-Welcome and welcome to my first portfolio as a Front End Developer :computer:\
+Welcome to my first portfolio as a Front End Developer :computer:\
 In this project you will be able to find information about who I am, what I do and what I am learning, as well as you will be able to see the last three projects I have done.\
 To create this portfolio I have used HTML, CSS and JavaScript, as well as tools to generate CSS effects.\
 The project has the functionality of light mode :sunny: and dark mode :first_quarter_moon_with_face:, a small "slider" that works with radio buttons to visualize the different projects and a ":crystal_ball: lucky fortune teller" about what your project will be like.\